avipathak99/fake-news/README.md

 CSV file containing your result (as described above for submit.csv) File describing your approach of solving the problem.
 Include precision and recall for each classes.

+# Experiments
+Experiment details and approach is mentioned in tomtom_assignment_fake_news.txt

 # Results
 Test accuracy: 0.9884615540504456
 Test precision: 0.9948210716247559